mlettini/matthewlettini.me/src/work/older/songza.md

 <div class="inner">

-While working at [Amie Street](https://en.wikipedia.org/wiki/Amie_Street) in 2009, the company also purchased [Songza](https://en.wikipedia.org/wiki/Songza).
+While working at <a href="https://en.wikipedia.org/wiki/Amie_Street" target="_blank" rel="noopener">Amie Street</a> in 2009, the company also purchased <a href="https://en.wikipedia.org/wiki/Songza" target="_blank" rel="noopener">Songza</a>.
 We used the brand and it’s technology to create a number of nich and cool internet radio products, all centered around music stations and playlists.
 I was the chief designer and also responsible for the front-end HTML and CSS development.

 </div>